 1.)
 The Law of Attraction.
 A theory derived from quantum physics, it states that all matter in the universe is vibrating a certain frequency and that any matter vibrating at the same frequency will naturally be attracted to each other.
 Well, the same thing can be said of people.
 If you’re putting out positive vibes in the universe then you’ll attract positive people.
 (Perhaps we were an example of this since we would’ve never met otherwise.)

 2.)
-After exchanging some of our favorite travel stories, we agreed that the best trips were the ones based on people who showed you around and allowed you into their world (falling in line with my 2 rules of traveling).
+After exchanging some of our favorite travel stories, we agreed that the best trips were the ones based on people who showed you around and allowed you into their world (falling in line with my two rules of traveling).

-As we were talking I realized that Kristina was more adventurous than she gave herself credit for.
+As we were talking, I realized that Kristina was more adventurous than she gave herself credit for.
 I wished she could see herself the way I did.
 She called me the textbook example of living in the moment but I have to call her the textbook example of being so adventurous that she doesn’t know it nor gives herself enough credit.

 Then I thought about my first night when I was at Café Gratitude.
-As I was finishing my meal I noticed this message written on the bottom of my plate that said:
+As I was finishing my meal, I noticed this message written on the bottom of my plate that said:

 What are you grateful for?

 What an interesting question for your plate to ask you.
 At the time, I said I was grateful for being alive but this was more of an automated and half-hearted answer.
-But now I knew what I was grateful for: for having met Kristina and her giving me an adventure I otherwise wouldn’t have had.
+But now I knew what I was grateful for: for having met Kristina and her giving me an adventure that I otherwise wouldn’t have had.